FiLl0s0FeAr/CodePenFiLL/README.md

 # CodepenFiLL

-If you see the white screen, clear your localstorage by the fundtion `localStorage.clear()`
+If you see the white screen, clear your localStorage by the function `localStorage.clear()`

 # Getting Started with Create React App